-Many individuals use multivitamins regularly, believing that they give a variety of health advantages.
+Many individuals use multivitamins regularly, believing that they have a variety of health advantages.

 However, there is increasing controversy regarding the usefulness of these supplements, with some experts suggesting that they are potentially a waste of money.